 On the other hand, the elephant in the room must be addressed-clickbait.
 Some people call it unethical while others prefer to flutter their wings and point towards the increased metrics, shrug and proudly proclaim, ‘if it works, it works.’
 This depends on your target audience.

 It’s not deniable that it does work in some cases, but the more mainstream it gets, the better people are at weeding such videos out.
-As such, you might see an initial rise in the number of viewers, but as soon as the search engine catch on, that graph will drop steeply.
+As such, you might see an initial rise in the number of viewers, but as soon as the search engine catches on, that graph will drop steeply.

 Use some old-fashioned word-play